Bifidobacteria: benefits, dosage, contraindications

 Anti-inflammatory

-Through their immunomodulating actions, bifidobacteria alone or combined with lactobacilli help combat inflammations.
-More specifically, a randomized, double-blind placebo-controlled study was conducted on 32 healthy elderly subjects for three weeks, taking a probiotic mix (Lactobacillus gasseri KS-13, Bifidobacterium longum MM2, B. bifidum G9-1) twice a day to observe these properties.
-Researchers evaluated the interest of this supplementation on several parameters: circulating CD4+ lymphocyte counts, cytokine production, and the shift of the intestinal microbiota towards a healthy bacterial population.
-Interestingly, taking this high-concentration probiotic formulation maintained CD4+ lymphocytes and reduced the profile of inflammatory cytokines.
-The hypothesis put forward by researchers is a normalization in microbial communities, which closely resembled those reported in younger, healthy populations.
+Through their immunomodulatory actions, bifidobacteria, alone or in combination with lactobacilli, help fight inflammation.
+More specifically, a randomized, double-blind, placebo-controlled study was conducted on 32 healthy elderly subjects over three weeks; taking a probiotic blend twice daily (Lactobacillus gasseri KS-13, Bifidobacterium longum MM2, B. bifidum G9-1) demonstrated these properties.
+The researchers evaluated the effect of this supplementation on several parameters: circulating CD4+ lymphocyte levels, cytokine production, and the shift of the gut microbiota toward a healthy bacterial population.
+Interestingly, taking this high-concentration probiotic formulation maintained CD4+ lymphocytes and decreased the profile of inflammatory cytokines.
+The hypothesis put forward by the researchers is a normalization of the microbial communities, which more closely resembled those reported in younger healthy populations.

 Usages associés